219 students inducted into Phi Beta Kappa at UNC-Chapel Hill

 Past and present Phi Beta Kappa members from across the country have included 17 American presidents, 42 U.S. Supreme Court Justices, more than 150 Nobel Laureates and numerous artistic, intellectual and political leaders.

-Phi Beta Kappa membership is open to undergraduates in college and professional degree programs who meet stringent eligibility requirements.
-A student who has completed 75 hours of coursework in the liberal arts and sciences with a GPA of 3.85 or better on a 4-point scale is eligible for membership.
+Phi Beta Kappa membership is open to undergraduates in the College and professional degree programs who meet stringent eligibility requirements.
+A student who has completed 75 hours of coursework in the liberal arts and sciences with a GPA of 3.85 or better (on a 4-point scale) is eligible for membership.
 Also eligible is any student who has completed 105 hours of coursework in the liberal arts and sciences with a 3.75 GPA.
 Grades earned at other universities are not considered.

-Phi Beta Kappa officers at Carolina for 2022-23 are students Ayaka Uehara, president; Sierra Foster, vice president; and Hans Oh, recording secretary.
-James L. Leloudis, professor of history, Peter T. Grauer associate dean for Honors Carolina, and director of the James M. Johnston Center for Undergraduate Excellence, are chapter executive secretary and faculty advisor.
+Phi Beta Kappa officers at Carolina for 2022-2023 are students Ayaka Uehara, president; Sierra Foster, vice president; and Hans Oh, recording secretary.
+James L. Leloudis, professor of history, Peter T. Grauer associate dean for Honors Carolina, and director of the James M. Johnston Center for Undergraduate Excellence, is chapter executive secretary and faculty advisor.